 Other Key Industries

-In addition to health care, which supports hundreds of thousands of jobs in the area, the City of Sacramento says that several other industries (both established and emerging) are important to the region's economy.
+In addition to health care, which supports hundreds of thousands of jobs in the area, the City of Sacramento says that several industries (both established and emerging) are important to the region's economy.
 For example, as the capital city of California, Sacramento supports a huge number of government jobs.
 Retail and advanced manufacturing are also major sectors.
 And the following industries are seen as key to the area's economic development:

 Agribusiness: The Sacramento region is home to many different companies involved in manufacturing food, selling and distributing farm-related goods, and supplying organizations and individuals in the agricultural sector.
-Plus, local researchers are involved in investigating new possibilities for sustainable agriculture.
+Plus, local researchers are engaged in investigating new possibilities for sustainable agriculture.